isaicastro1/Personal-Portfolio/README.md

 # Practice-Project

-Practicing portfolio website from scratch including animations and responsiveness!
+Personal portfolio website from scratch including animations and responsiveness!
+Includes list of all projects from small ideas, to large scale e-commerce apps!